 When you scroll down further, the output displays the partition table as follows:

 This is what the various column indicate:

-Sectors-The number of sectors allocated for this partitions.
+- Sectors – The number of sectors allocated for these partitions.

-ID-An ID used by the system for this partitions
+- ID – An ID used by the system for the partition

 Using sfdisk command to view partitions